teimuri/PSDDSAM/README.md

 As defualt `data.py` and `data_loader_group.py` are used in the desired codes.

+Address can be modify in [args.py](args.py).

+Due to anonymous code submitiom we haven't share our Model Weights.

 ## Train model
 For train model we use the files [fine_tune_good.py](fine_tune_good.py) and [fine_tune_good_unet.py](fine_tune_good_unet.py) and the command bellow is an example for start training with some costume settings.
 ```